-Interest-driven CAT Communities are themed around a variety of academic and social interests, including music, gender, diversity, self-discovery, and American culture.
+Interest-driven CAT Communities are themed around a variety of academic and social interests, including music, gender, diversity, self-discovery and American culture.
 This year's interest-driven CAT Communities are:

-- o Gender, Diversity, and Morality

-- o Gender, Race, and Class in American Culture
+- Gender, Race and Class in American Culture

-- o Chasing the American Dream
+- What's the Matter with Matter?

-- o Making the Ultimate Playlist: American Culture Revealed
+- Making the Ultimate Playlist: American Culture Revealed

-- o Who Will You Be?
+- Who Will You Be?

-- Understanding the Weather
+- · Understanding the Weather